basvanwesting/genetic-algorithm/README.md

 * Make fitness/simple_sum generic
 * Does Fitness need an associated trait for Genotype?
 Can this be made more lightweight?
 * Add simulated annealing strategy
-* Rename UniqueDiscreteGenotype to UniqueGenotype as it is discrete by definition
 * Add MultiUniqueGenotype, possible to set valid crossover points.

 ## MAYBE
 * Store age on chromosome?
 * Add Tournament competition with duplicates (needs cloning)
 * Add Roulette competition with and without duplicates (with fitness ordering)
-* Add OrderOne crossover for UniqueDiscreteGenotype?
+* Add OrderOne crossover for UniqueGenotype?
 * Add WholeArithmetic crossover for ContinuousGenotype?
 * Rename Continuous to Real?